-In determining your eligibility for HGSE financial aid, the Financial Aid Office uses the same FAFSA information along with additional information submitted on your HGSE Financial Aid Application.
-The HGSE eligibility calculation assumes that you will use a significant portion of your available personal assets to meet your education expenses.
+In determining your eligibility for need-based HGSE Grant, the Financial Aid Office uses the same FAFSA information along with additional information submitted on your HGSE Financial Aid Application.
+The HGSE eligibility calculation assumes that you will use a portion of your available personal assets to meet your education expenses.